9 Cultural Things to Do in Copenhagen

 Stay at the Carlsberg elephants

-The composer and music director Hans Lumbye wrote abundant pieces of music for Tivoli, among other works the well-known Champagne Galop, which is still being played today.
+The composer and music director Hans Lumbye wrote abundant pieces of music for Tivoli, among others, the well-known Champagne Galop, still being played today.

 The original Tivoli concept and many of the beloved traditions in the remarkable gardens, full of charm and atmosphere, have survived until today.
-So have the iconic characters Pierrot, Harlequin and Columbine playing at the Pantomime Theatre, as well as the Roller Coaster from 1914, one of the world’s oldest, wooden roller coasters!
+So have the iconic characters Pierrot, Harlequin and Columbine playing at the Pantomime Theatre, and the Roller Coaster from 1914, one of the world’s oldest wooden roller coasters!

 On Saturdays, at midnight, a formidable firework takes place right above the Tivoli Lake and the attractions.
-You will also be able to experience a sound and light show across the lake.
-Each year, since 1994, Christmas in Tivoli has been a recurring event.
+You can also experience a sound and light show across the lake.
+Each year since 1994, Christmas in Tivoli has been a recurring event.
 Tivoli is today a national treasure with historic buildings, unique traditions and a wonderful fairy-tale atmosphere.

 Christiania, or Fristaden Christiania, has drawn much attention worldwide during the last decades.
 It is a ‘freetown’ in Copenhagen, situated in the borough of Christianshavn, just off the idyllic city canals.

-Initially, in 1971, the fence to an old military base was broken down by a group of people in the neighbourhood, who wanted to use the area as a playground.
-However, it did not stop here.
+Initially, in 1971, the fence to an old military base was broken down by a group of local people who wanted to use the area as a playground.
+However, it did not stop there.

 The intentional community was now established by this brigade of young squatters, led by Jacob Ludvigsen, who turned the military complex and surrounding bastions into an alternative ‘village’ within the Danish capital, an autonomous society with a liberated lifestyle beyond the reach of Danish law.

-Soon the settlers had established a self-governing community with everything needed to survive.
-The hippies and anarchists built their own primitive houses and made use of existing buildings, such that they got their own electricity plant, a bath-house, an athletics building, theatre halls and much more.
-It became a flourishing success for the residents with all kinds of creative activities in line with the hippie ideologies.
+Soon, the settlers had established a self-governing community with everything needed to survive.
+The hippies and anarchists built their own primitive houses and used existing buildings, such that they ended up with an electricity plant, a bath-house, an athletics building, theatre halls and much more.
+It became a flourishing success for the residents with all kinds of creative activities following the hippie ideologies.

-The experiment went on for some decades, while it continuously was subject to political debate in the established society.
-Cannabis trade was tolerated in Christiania by the Danish authorities until 2004, when an end was put to it.
-Since 2010, Danish law is again enforced in Christiania, and the cannabis trade is now forbidden.
-In 2011 the Christiania Foundation purchased the Christiania land from the state at a very reasonable price, which meant that the squatters now, after 40 years, eventually became landowners of ‘their’ properties.
-However, the government doesn’t any longer allow new constructions here.
+Although the experiment has continued for some decades, it has continuously been subject to political debate in the established society.
+The cannabis trade was tolerated in Christiania by the Danish authorities until 2004 when there was a first attempt to put an end to it.
+Again, in 2010, another attempt was made to enforce the Danish law in Christiania and forbid the cannabis trade.
+In 2011, the Christiania Foundation purchased the Christiania land from the state at a very reasonable price, which meant that the squatters, after 40 years, eventually became landowners of ‘their’ properties.
+However, the government no longer allow new constructions here.
+In April 2024, Pusher Street was closed once and for all to get rid of the drug issues.

-Walk at Kastellet, the Copenhagen’s citadel, also named the Citadel of Frederikshavn, ‘King Frederik III’s harbour’.
-It is a well-preserved fortress from the 17th century, with a surrounding moat, which has a long and fascinating history !
+Walk at Kastellet, Copenhagen’s citadel, also named the Citadel of Frederikshavn, ‘King Frederik III’s harbour’.
+It is a well-preserved fortress from the 17th century, with a surrounding moat, which has a long and fascinating history!

-To protect the harbour Kastellet was constructed as a pentagon with bastions at its five corners.
+Kastellet was constructed as a pentagon with bastions at its five corners to protect the harbour.
 Originally, it was part of the ring of bastioned ramparts encircling the city.
-Today, only the circular stretch of rampart at Christianshavn still remains from the old ring.
+Today, only the circular stretch of the rampart at Christianshavn remains from the old ring.

 The remarkable citadel was initiated in 1626 under the reign of King Christian IV with the construction of St Anne’s Redoubt, or in Danish Sankt Annæ Skanse.
-For the architectural work and engineering design a Dutch engineer, Johan Semp, was employed.
+A Dutch engineer, Johan Semp, was employed for the architectural work and engineering design.
 Later, it was remodelled and improved by another Dutch engineer, Henrik Rüse, after the Swedish siege of Copenhagen (1658–1660).

-Also during the British bombardment of Copenhagen, the Battle of Copenhagen (1807), Kastellet was used for the defence of the city.
+Also, during the British bombardment of Copenhagen, the Battle of Copenhagen (1807), Kastellet was used to defend the city.

-You will enter the old fortress through one of the two gates, the King’s Gate or the Norway Gate, both dating back to 1663.
-Inside it contains guard houses, store houses, as well as a complex of six barracks with dormitories each having two triple bunks, which could perfectly house the garrison of 1,800 men.
+You will enter the old fortress through one of the two gates, the King’s Gate or the Norway Gate, dating back to 1663.
+Inside, it contains guard houses, storehouses, and a complex of six barracks with dormitories, each having two triple bunks, which could perfectly house the garrison of 1,800 men.

-Over the years also the Commander’s house, a granary, an arsenal, gunpowder stores, a windmill, a church and a prison were all added to the original complex.
-The prison was constructed with small windows turning to the church, such that the prisoners would be able to follow the church service!
+Over the years, more buildings followed.
+The Commander’s house, a granary, an arsenal, gunpowder stores, a windmill, a church, and a prison were all added to the original complex.
+The prison was constructed with small windows turning to the church, allowing the prisoners to follow the church service!

-At some point in time a railway was actually built right through the east side of the citadel to facilitate transportation of goods to the quays and dock buildings of the Free Port!
-However, the railway closed down in 1985, and there is no longer any sign of it.
-Only reminiscence from those times is the ornate ironwork bridge from the Gefion Fountain to Langelinie which would allow people to cross the rail tracks to go to see the Little Mermaid on the other side.
+At some point in time, rails were laid out right through the east side of the citadel to facilitate the transportation of goods to the quays and dock buildings of the Free Port!
+However, the railway closed in 1985, and there is no longer any sign of it.
+The only reminiscence from those times is the ornate ironwork bridge from the Gefion Fountain to Langelinie, which would allow people to cross the rail tracks to reach the Little Mermaid on the other side.

 Walk up the spiral ramp of the Round Tower.